San Diego Restraining Order Attorney

 Filing a Response

 After being served with a TRO, it is important to respond.
 This allows the judge to hear your side of the story prior to the hearing.
-At George H. Ramos, Jr. & Associates, our experienced San Diego Restraining Order attorney will file a response on your behalf, challenge each allegation, line by line, in the most effective manner.
-Upon filing your response with the court, he will also ensure that the petitioner is properly served with the response in accordance with required procedure.
+At George H. Ramos, Jr. & Associates, our experienced San Diego restraining order attorney will file a response on your behalf, challenge each allegation, line by line, in the most effective manner.
+Upon filing your response with the court, he will also ensure that the petitioner is properly served with the response in accordance with the required procedure.

 The Court Hearing